dchlseo/Data-Science-Portfolio/README.md

 <p align="right">Sherlock Holmes, <i>A Study in Scarlett</i> (1887)</p>

 Data has been an integral ingredient in formulating my viewpoint on the world.
-It not only authenticated theories, but enriched my perspective on the world by suggesting alternative viewpoints and possibilities that may not have occurred to me had I only been engulfed in my own intuition.
+It not only authenticates theories but also enriches my perspective by suggesting alternative viewpoints and possibilities.
+These are insights that might not have occurred to me had I relied solely on my intuition.

 This repository is a collection of personal data science projects that I have worked on or am currently working on.
 It includes a wide range of applications and techniques in data science, from exploratory data analysis (EDA) to advanced machine learning models.